READ THE MOST DETAILED INFORMATON ABOUT THE TREK!

 Generally, those who have to be assisted off the trail are taken to Ollantaytambo and if they recover quickly, they then continue the journey to Aguas Calientes (cost incurred by trekker) and visit Machu Picchu according to original plan.

 If you’re happy with the services provided, a tip – though not compulsory – is appreciated.
-While it may not be customary to you, it’s of great significance for the people who will take care of you during the trek.
+While it may not be customary in your country, it’s of great significance for the people who will take care of you during the trek.
 It inspires them to give excellent service and is an entrenched feature of the tourism industry across many SAM Travel Peru destinations.
-Of course, you are free to tip more or less as you feel it, depending on your perception of the quality and the length of your trip.
+Of course, you are free to tip more or less as you feel appropriate, depending on your perception of the quality and the length of your trip.
 Remember, a tip is not compulsory and should only be given when you receive excellent service.

 ARE WE SUSTAINABLE?